The founder of Ingyin May Philanthropic Hindu Women’s Network

 While working at an International School in Yangon as a principal in 2012, a fierce conflict between Buddhists and Muslims broke out in Rakhine State that affected the religious harmony in the whole country and thus called for advocacy of the Interfaith Peace Dialogue Group including herself on behalf of the Hindu Women Network represented by her.
 She quit from the school and participated voluntarily in several peace organizations.
 U Aung Naing, one of the core members of the Interfaith Dialogue Group asked her to join that organization.
 She was being asked to talk about the Social cohesion and peace process in several townships on behalf of Interfaith Dialogue Group.

 She also donated necessary things for the Hindu refugees from Yathe Taung, Buthi Taung and Maung Taw townships in northern Raklhine at the state capital Sittwe.
 The reason for Hindus becoming refugees was the conflict between Buddhists and Muslims in Rakhine.
-They were under pressure from the side of Muslims and some terrorists in Rakhine attacked the Hinu villages and killed Hindu men and women.
+They were under pressure from the side of some terrorists in Rakhine who attacked the Hinu villages and killed Hindu men and women.
 So, some Hindu went for shelter in some refugee camp.
 Together with her family and friends, she collected some 5,000 dollars and went to Rakhine to comfort the refugees and distribute things that were needed.
 She went to the refugee’s camp alone for four times and donated needed things and comforted to Hindu women.
 They all were in a very difficult situation and suffered from traumata.
 Hindu women from conflict areas were crying on her shoulders as soon as they knew at she came to see them.
 Kathleen Thein gave them moral support.
 She felt that as if she was in different world when seeing the victims.
 Some of their husbands whad being killed.
 Children were so frightened.

 Social cohesion and strengthening civil society